HomeTips & IdeasDecorating Ideas and How To'sHow to Use LIGHTING to Make a Dark Room Look Brighter!

 Look at all of the accent lighting in this space – MAD LOVE!

-• Accent lighting is what highlights the features of your home, lets you do specific tasks (task lighting) and creates ambience.
-Even if your central light is doing the job, accent lighting just adds to the overall appeal of the room.
+• Accent lighting is what highlights the features of your home, lets you do specific tasks (task lighting), and creates ambiance.
+Even if your central light is doing the job, accent lighting just adds to the room’s overall appeal.

-• A lamps shade that is white or off-white will shed a brighter light than a dark or coloured lampshade.
+• A white or off-white lampshade will shed a brighter light than a dark or colored lampshade.

 • In the average room, you should have three accents lights, that would create a triangle if you drew a line between them (as shown in the above photo)